pricklygorse/Inkscape-Unroll-to-Straight-Extension/README.md

 Unroll a path/shape into a straight line, maintaining the node spacings that were on the original path.
 Segments can be straight or bezier curves.

-Requires Inkscape 1.2 or newer (tested on 1.3 beta) for full functionality.
-Making a line without labeling the nodes works on Inkscape 1.1
+Has been tested on Inkscape 1.1 to 1.3 (beta).
+Might work with older versions

 ![](images/summary.jpeg)

 ## Installation

-Add the .inx and .py files to your Inkscape user extensions folder.
+Check your Inkscape version (Help - About Inkscape).
+Add the relevant .inx and .py files to your Inkscape user extensions folder.
 You can find this by opening Inkscape Preferences (Edit-Preferences) and selecting the System tab.
-Restart Inkscape and the extension will appear under Extensions - Visualise Path.
+Restart Inkscape and the extension will appear under Extensions - Visualise Path - Unroll Path to Straight Path.

 ## Usage

 Select your path (or paths) and run the extension

+Shapes need to be converted to paths (Object - Object to Path)

-Options to draw just a straight line with nodes, add numbered dots, or label the segment lengths.
-You can choose the decimal precision, scale factor and unit for the segment length labels.
+The extension can either convert the path to a stright line with nodes correctly spaced, number the nodes on both the original and new path for checking, or add a label to each path segment with it's length.
+You can choose decimal precision, scale factor and unit for the segment length labels.

 ------------------------------------------------------------------------